sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ### Quiver - For commutative diagram (01.24.22)

-I have been working on Category Theory for a while, and I find out that [quiver](https://q.uiver.app/) is quite appealing, hence I integrate it into my workflow.
-You can also pull it to your local environment and configure the VS Code Task and combined it with a hotkey to use it **locally**.
-Specifically, I add the following code into my [`keybindings.json`](./VSCode-setting/keybindings.json):
+I have been working on Category Theory for a while, and I found out that [quiver](https://q.uiver.app/) is quite appealing, hence I integrate it into my workflow.
+You can also pull it to your local environment, configure the VS Code Task, and combine it with a hotkey to use it **locally**.
+Specifically, I added the following code to my [`keybindings.json`](./VSCode-setting/keybindings.json):

 ```json
 {